Skip main navigation

 Employer Handbook

-The UI Handbook for Employers is intended to assist employers in meeting their obligations under the Wisconsin UI law, Chapter 108, Wisconsin Statutes.
-To keep up-to-date on all UI program laws and policies, please view or print this handbook at dwd.wisconsin.gov/ui201.
+The UI Handbook for Employers helps employers meet their obligations under the Wisconsin UI law, Chapter 108 of the Wisconsin Statutes.
+To keep up-to-date on all UI program laws and policies, please view or print the handbook at: dwd.wisconsin.gov/ui201.

 Wage information and other confidential unemployment insurance information may be requested and used for other governmental purposes, including verification of an individual’s eligibility for other government programs.
 For complete information on the rules regarding disclosure, refer to Wisconsin Administrative Code Chapter DWD 149.